onzfonz/comp227/src/content/5/en/part5d.md

 Its operating principle is radically different than most E2E testing libraries because Cypress tests are run completely within the browser.
 Other libraries run the tests in a Node process, which is connected to the browser through an API.

-Let's make some end-to-end tests for our note application.
+Let's make some end-to-end tests for our task application.

 We begin by installing Cypress to *the frontend* as a development dependency